equinor/appsec-owasptop10wrkshp/prez/content/cwe_cve.md

 - Common Weakness Enumeration is a community-developed list<!-- .element: style="font-size:0.9em"-->
 - Common software and hardware weakness types that have security ramifications
-- “Weaknesses” are flaws, faults, bugs, or other errors in software or hardware implementation, code, design, or architecture that if left unaddressed could result in systems, networks, or hardware being vulnerable to attack<!-- .element: style="font-size:0.9em"-->
+  - “Weaknesses” are flaws, faults, bugs, or other errors in software or hardware implementation being vulnerable to attack<!-- .element: style="font-size:0.9em"-->
-- CWE List and associated classification taxonomy serve as a language that can be used to identify and describe these weaknesses in terms of CWEs<!-- .element: style="font-size:0.9em"-->
+- CWE List serve as a language that can be used to identify and describe these weaknesses in terms of CWEs<!-- .element: style="font-size:0.9em"-->

 ---
 ## CWE<br>helps developers and security practitioners to ...